Ambar2003/OurTube/README.md

 9.Also when you search there is debouncing!
 If API calling is less than a particular time(let's say 150ms) then it will be rejected.
 This helps in reducing API calls and making the search more efficient!

 10. I have also tried to implement responsive web design.
 Though it is not perfect as on smaller devices like mobile my YouTube channel Logo button on the header is not present.
-Also I have removed the buttons present just below the YouTube     for better readability.
+Also I have removed the buttons present just below the YouTube     header for better readability.